tektoncd/community/teps/0060-remote-resource-resolution.md

     path: /task/golang-fuzz/0.1/golang-fuzz.yaml
 ```

-3. The `ResourceRequest` is resolved and its `status.data` updated with the in-lined base64-encoded
+3. The `ResolutionRequest` is resolved and its `status.data` updated with the in-lined base64-encoded
    contents of the `golang-fuzz` task.
 The taskrun reconciler uses the spec from the retrieved
    `golang-fuzz` task to execute the user's submitted `TaskRun`.

 ### Performance

 1. Caching.
 LFU or LRU caches make sense in multiple spots along a
-   request's path: in Pipelines' reconcilers, in the `ResourceRequest`
+   request's path: in Pipelines' reconcilers, in the `ResolutionRequest`
    reconciler, or in the resolvers themselves.
 2. De-duplication.
 Mentioned earlier in this doc, if pipelines'
-   reconcilers can assert that an existing `ResourceRequest` exactly
+   reconcilers can assert that an existing `ResolutionRequest` exactly
    matches the resolver and parameters of a `pipelineRef` or `taskRef`
-   then instead of creating a new `ResourceRequest` pipelines could
+   then instead of creating a new `ResolutionRequest` pipelines could
    instead attach an additional `ownerReference` on the existing
-   `ResourceRequest` and reuse it.
+   `ResolutionRequest` and reuse it.

 ## Design Details